opis/json-schema/1.x/structure.md

 ## Data types

-Because json schema is written in JSON format, it supports all JSON types plus an addition - the integer type which is a subtype of number type.
+Because json schema is written in JSON format, it supports all JSON types plus an addition": the integer type, which is a subtype of the number type.

 - `string` - represents a string/text (`"a string"`, `"other string"`)
 - `number` - represents an integer or a float (`-5`, `10`, `-5.8`, `10.2`)